Connect with us

 “We are still studying it.
 We have to do it right,” Polk said when asked on Feb.
 24 about the legislation.
 “After we do all the studying, we will see where we are and decide what to do then.”

-The issue is before the this because the struck down the initiative process last May when it ruled that the initiative approved by voters in November 2020 was invalid.
+The issue is before the Legislature this session because the Mississippi Supreme Court struck down the initiative process last May when it ruled that the medical marijuana initiative approved by voters in November 2020 was invalid.
 The court ruled the process invalid because language in the Constitution mandated the required number of signatures be gathered equally from five congressional districts.
 The state has only four congressional districts, losing one as a result of the 2000 Census.

 The proposal that passed the House would require a pro rata share of signatures be gathered from whatever number of congressional districts the state has.